 Inflation Rate in Dominican Republic averaged 13.38 percent from 1984 until 2022, reaching an all time high of 82.49 percent in February of 1991 and a record low of -1.57 percent in September of 2009.
 This page provides - Dominican Republic Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Dominican Republic Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Inflation Rate in Dominican Republic is expected to be 3.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Dominican Republic to stand at 4.10 in 12 months time.
-In the long-term, the Dominican Republic Inflation Rate is projected to trend around 4.10 percent in 2020, according to our econometric models.
+Inflation Rate in Dominican Republic is expected to be 9.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Dominican Republic Inflation Rate is projected to trend around 2.50 percent in 2023, according to our econometric models.